The following are the spouse visa UK requirements in 2022:

 - You need to know exactly the specific rules regarding financial documentation.

-For a more detailed account of the financial requirement, please read our financial requirement article here.
+For a more detailed account of the financial requirement, you may wish to read our financial requirement article here.

 We also discuss commonly made financial requirement mistakes in our 3-part free video series.